Science Olympiad Foundation: Eligibility and pattern

+If fulfilled the eligibility criteria, students participated in the Level 1 olympiads of NSO, IMO, IEO qualify for the Level 2 conducted at various centres in India.

 Controversies

 Although being a non-governmental organisation it works on a profit-making model and charges heavily for its books and study materials.
 Silver Zone Foundation, a similar 14-year-old Olympiad company, rakes in 50% of its revenues from book sales and the rest from exam registration fees (at Rs 120 per student).
 Close to a million kids from 5,000 schools have been sitting their Olympiads every year, claims CEO Kamal Kishore.

 Questions are deliberately asked from their own books which are not according to state prescribed board syllabi which compel students to buy their expensive books.

 The foundation has been criticized by Anwesh Mazumdar, national coordinator, Science Olympiads from the academics at Homi Bhabha Centre for Science Education saying, "It is a misrepresentation to call a competition an Olympiad if it has no culmination on the international stage."
 He argues that the original science Olympiads — the first was in Maths held in Romania in 1959 — pursue nobler goals of intellectual inquiry.
 "These companies should not call it an 'Olympiad'; call it a competition if necessary.
 For example, the International Mathematical Olympiad is the real deal, but Science Olympiad Foundation, a private organisation, has an exam called the International Mathematics Olympiad, parents are misled and even the international organisers are concerned," says Mazumdar, adding that they have contemplated patenting the name.

 There have been demands for government intervention to regulate the exams.
 Ashok Pandey, director at Ahlcon International School in Delhi, admits that private Olympiads need to be better regulated.
 "I had initially decided not to host them, but gave in when parents insisted," says Pandey.